-The County has announced plans to redevelop the land to the northwest of the West Woods, including Kelley Park, possibly as a school complex.
+The County has begun construction of a new school complex in Kelley Park on the land to the northwest of the West Woods.
 This is another area where the Town needs to closely collaborate with the County and the City of Gaithersburg on stormwater issues.